Professional background

+My cases are often multi-jurisdictional and I have considerable experience of working with international lawyers in formulating and coordinating global litigation strategies, as well as advising on complex jurisdictional and governing law disputes.
 I have significant experience in commercial fraud disputes and regularly represent ultra-high net worth individuals, banks and businesses who have been the subject of fraud.
-I have advised on investor class actions under sections 90 and 90A of the Financial Services and Markets Act 2000 (FSMA) and also advise on issues arising from technology projects such as project delays and failures, defective software and hardware, termination and other contractual matters.
-Much of my work has an international dimension and I am frequently instructed on complex jurisdictional and governing law disputes.
-I also have a keen interest in representing vegan and other ethical businesses.
+I have advised on investor class actions under sections 90 and 90A of the Financial Services and Markets Act 2000 (FSMA), unfair prejudice petitions, and I also advise on issues arising from technology projects and AI, such as project delays and failures, defective software and hardware, termination and other contractual matters.

 Many of the cases in which I am involved are business critical and I have been involved in numerous injunctions including freezing injunctions, search and seizure and computer imaging orders, as well as anti-suit, restraint of trade, breach of confidentiality, delivery up and continued supply injunctions.
 I also act as a supervising solicitor to oversee the carrying out of injunctions by other law firms.

 In addition, I have significant experience of using alternative dispute resolution techniques to achieve the best results for my clients.
 I have been involved in numerous mediations and accept instructions to act as an expert witness in expert determinations and early neutral evaluations.
-I have also acted as an expert for the US, Russian and Italian courts on matters of English law and I receive instructions from accountants and in-house lawyers to provide expert legal opinions.
+I have also acted as an expert for foreign courts on matters of English law and I receive instructions from accountants and in-house lawyers to provide expert legal opinions.
+I also deploy cutting-edge technology and artificial intelligence to ensure the successful, expeditious and cost-effective resolution of claims.

-Recent cases, undertaken whilst at my previous firm, include:
+Illustrative cases, undertaken at Fieldfisher or at my previous firm, include:

-- Expert opinion regarding the doctrine of loss of chance, in a $9 billion oil dispute.
+- Expert opinion on English law regarding the doctrine of loss of chance, in a $9 billion dispute.

 - $500 million fraud LCIA arbitration between two billionaires regarding a partnership / joint venture.